Generalized full matching and extrapolation of the results from a large-scale voter mobilization experiment: An algorithm for generalized full matchings

 \subsection{Properties}

-The algorithm and the matching it constructs have two important properties.
-First, $\mathbf{M}_{alg}$ is an admissible generalized full matching, and the maximum within-group distance in the matching is guaranteed to be less or equal to four times the maximum within-group distance in an optimal matching.
-In other words, $\mathbf{M}_{alg}$ is a 4-approximate generalized full matching.
+The algorithm and the matching it constructs have two key properties.
+First, $\mathbf{M}_{alg}$ is a 4-approximate generalized full matching.
+That is, it is an admissible generalized full matching, and the maximum within-group distance in the matching is guaranteed to be less or equal to four times the maximum within-group distance in an optimal matching.
 Second, the algorithm terminates quickly.
-In this section, we discuss the two properties in detail.
+In this section, we discuss these two properties in detail.
 Formal proofs are presented in the supplementary materials.